bfidatadigipres/checksum_scripts/README.md

 There is potential for furher expansion of these tests by altering buffersize and chunk size allocations for the checksum functions.
 We've not had a chance to experiment with this yet, but welcome feedback and advice about optimising hash generation.

-Result from the tests, run on 8 thread 12GB Ubuntu VM with 10Gbps network connection to two different network shares: CRC32 Python 3 implementation is fastest, with MD5 Python 2 implementation slowest.
+Result from the tests, run on 8 thread Ubuntu VM with 12GB RAM and 10Gbps network connection - testing with files on two different network shares: CRC32 Python 3 implementation is fastest, with MD5 Python 2 implementation slowest.

 #### Methodology - MB per Second